m3ntorship/pickify-frontend/README.md

 >   Code snippet if possible
 >   Expected behviour
 >   Output and expected output
->   Screenshots if it is a visual issue (before and after if neede)
+>   Screenshots if it is a visual issue (before and after if needed)

 > - Assign the project